curtisalexander/til/git/private-on-github.md

 ### WARNING
 If you use the methodology I outline below, then the most important thing to remember is this

-> If you `git clone` the private/public repo on a new machine, you will need to setup your remote again!
+> If you `git clone` the private/public repo on a new machine, you will need to setup your remotes again!

 Failing to remember this fact is perhaps a reason why others choose to encrypt files in lieu of managing separate remotes via branches.